pierangeloc/ray-tracer-zio/pres/deckset-20m.md

 ### Test **LiveRasteringModule** (in short)

 1. Mock the services `LiveRasteringModule` depends on
-1. Use `zio-test` mocking capabilities
+1. Use `zio-test` mocking features
 1. Assert your mocks are called as expected

 <!--